loteoo/hyperstatic-starter/README.md

 ---

 This starter project was based on this [Hyperapp starter](https://github.com/loteoo/hyperapp-starter).
-Hyperstatic and a few pages was then added in.